-Lyft annual loss more than doubles, but revenue keeps rising
+Lyft posts $2.6B 2019 loss, keeps 4Q 2021 profit forecast

 Active riders, those who took at least one ride during a fourth quarter, grew 23% for the period, to 22.9 million, Lyft said.
 Revenue per rider rose by the same percentage, to $44.40, Lyft said.

-Uber, Lyft’s main ride-hailing rival, also continues to lose money, but Uber is now predicting a profit in the fourth quarter of this year, CEO Dara Khosrowhsahi said earlier this month on a conference call.
+Uber also continues to lose money, but the larger rival is now predicting a profit in the fourth quarter of this year, CEO Dara Khosrowhsahi said earlier this month on a conference call.

-That’s sooner than the projection during the previous earnings call when he said the company would turn a full-year profit in 2021 as the company grows ride-hailing revenue, expands its food delivery business and develops autonomous vehicle technology.
+Lyft said it will focus on building a strong business, meaning that it would target riders who spend more and ride more often.

+“This is our strategy and our focus on profitable growth coming to life,” co-founder and CEO Logan Green said on a conference call with analysts.
+“We really want to win on product innovation, on customer experience, brand preference, not on things like coupons or incentives.”

+In the third and fourth quarters, Lyft cut incentives below the industry average, but it hit the business, Green said.
+So toward the end of the year, it restored them to match competitors, he said.
+Yet it still beat its outlook for sales and marketing expenses, he said.

-Uber lost $1.1 billion in the fourth quarter of 2019, about 24% worse than the same time last year.
+The larger Uber lost $1.1 billion in the fourth quarter of 2019, about 24% worse than the same time last year.
 But revenue for its rides business nearly tripled in the final three months of last year as the company picked up more passengers around the world.

-Khosrowshahi said the era of growth at all costs is over for Uber.